samjdedes/phase_4_code_challenge_bckup-ds-west-082420/README.md

  - Types of mistakes made by the two kinds of models

 You can make guesses or inferences about these considerations.

+**Include at least one visualization** comparing the two types of models.
+Possible points of comparison could include ROC curves, colorized confusion matrices, or time needed to train.